simbav911/dart-naujas-btcz.rock/docs/LEARN_ARTICLE_INSTRUCTIONS.md

 ## Need Help?

 If you encounter any issues or need assistance, please:
-1. Check existing articles for reference
+1. Check existing articles for reference (especially `bitcoinz-halving.md`)
 2. Review the Hugo documentation
 3. Open an issue on GitHub if needed